 He then worked as a cowboy for cattle baron, Abel Head “Shanghai” Pierce.
 When the war ended in April 1865, many Texans returned to find their farms and ranches neglected and their cattle running wild and unbranded.
 Federal troops sent to occupy Texas in June 1865 could not control the widespread cattle thieving and general lawlessness of the Reconstruction Period.

 Subsequently, General J. J. Reynolds, commander of the Federal forces, appointed Jack Helm as a special marshal to the Goliad area in June 1868.
 Helm soon captained a vigilante band of 50 men, mostly local ranchers, known as the Regulators who pursued criminals with vigor and often with cruelty.
 They ordered known and suspected lawbreakers to leave the state within 10 days.
 Those who defied the warning were shot without the benefit of a trial.

 In 1869, he became a captain in the Texas State Police and was tasked with aiding the Union forces in Reconstruction.
 In this capacity, he soon got caught up in the Sutton-Taylor Feud in DeWitt County and began attacking members of the Taylor Faction.
 In the summer of 1869, Helm and his men carried on a reign of terror in Bee, San Patricio, Wilson, DeWitt, and Goliad counties to such a degree that the Galveston News reported that they had killed 21 persons in two months, but handed over just 10 men to civil authorities.

 In December 1869, he was also elected as the DeWitt County Sheriff.
 Helm continued to ambush and kill until a public outcry caused him to be discharged from the State Police in December 1870.

 However, he continued to serve as the Sheriff of DeWitt County, killing more members of the Taylor Faction.
-Helm later moved to Albuquerque, Texas, but was tracked down by Jim Taylor and John Wesley Hardin and was killed on July 18, 1873 (some sources show May 17, 1873.
+Helm later moved to Albuquerque, Texas, but was tracked down by Jim Taylor and John Wesley Hardin and was killed on July 18, 1873 (some sources show May 17, 1873).

 Helm was buried in the McCracken Family Cemetery in rural Gonzales County.